Liam Adams (runner)

-Liam Adams (born 4 September 1986, Melbourne) is an Australian runner.
+Liam Adams (born 4 September 1986) is an Australian runner.
 He competed in the Summer Olympics in 2016 in Rio de Janeiro and qualified for the Tokyo 2020 Olympics.
 Adams came 24th in the Men's marathon in a time of 2:15.51, 7 minutes behind the winner, Eliud Kipchoge of Kenya.

+At the 2023 Gold Coast Marathon Adams ran the fastest marathon time run by an Australian in Australia at 2:08:39, coming in third place overall, this was also a new PB.

+In Paris at the 2024 Summer Olympics Liam finished 49th 2:13:33 in the Marathon.

 Early years

 Adams was a very sporty and competitive child.
 He was advised by his primary school teacher to try cross country.

 In his second year, Adams won a medal in the nationals but it was only after a few years later that he decided to his training seriously.
 He began training with local coach Gregor Gojrzewski and this had a significant impact on his career.

 As a 17 year old, in 2004, Adams won the national junior 5000m championship.
 Later that year he won the national junior cross country title.
 He finished his junior career with a personal best in the 5000m of 14:30.